dev-loki/europython2024-python-unplugged-slides/chapter01_fetching_data.md

 - csv (_"duh!"_)
 - json (_"Yeah I knew that!"_)
 - TypedDict (Maybe new for a few?)
-- All of those are in more detail in the /code folder inside the repo
+- All of those are in more detail in the /code folder inside the repository

 </v-clicks>